-Wollongong City is the most concentrated LGA, with the highest population density of about 3 persons per hectare.64 Wollongong City is a combined rural and residential area, and also has substantial industrial, port and commercial areas and water catchments, which collectively constitute 60 percent of total land use.
+Wollongong City is the most concentrated LGA, with the highest population density of about 3 persons per hectare.
+Wollongong City is a combined rural and residential area, and also has substantial industrial, port and commercial areas and water catchments, which collectively constitute 60 percent of total land use.
 Urban development is mainly along the coast.
-Primary production accounts for 9 percent of land use while parkland is 25 percent of land use.65
+Primary production accounts for 9 percent of land use while parkland is 25 percent of land use.
+Wolldam and the coast of land use.